Stepphonwol/MNIST-Clustering-Analysis/README.md

 ##### conclusion
 - When $\chi$ is reduced to 10 dimensions by spectral analysis during which the level of redundancy declines, k-Means++ shows its superiority over basic k-Means.
 - However, spectral clustering does not overperform k-Means++ a lot when $k$ is set as 10, thus, we need to tune the parameter $k$.
 - At the beginning of the experiment, I was not aware of the use of sparse matrix, and adopt numpy to do all the inversion and eigenvalue decomposition, which took a lot of time.
 Thus, all the tests were all first based on 1000 samples. **And I started to think maybe there is some sort of connection between the small samples and big samples.
-More specifically, a good $k$ on small samples may still be a good $k$ on big samples.** Based on assumptions and targets above, we have the following results.
+More specifically, a good $k$ on small samples may still be a good $k$ on big samples.** Based on assumptions and targets above, the following experiments were conducted.
 #### N=1000 k-Means++ iterating 100 times (using numpy)
 | | $k=3$ | $k=4$ | $k=5$ | $k=6$ | $k=7$ | $k=8$ | $k=9$ | $k=10$ | $k=11$ |
 | - | :-: | :-: | :-: | :-: | :-: | :-: | :-: | :-: | :-: |